ruby-cube/rue/packages/archer/README.md

 }
 ```

 However, message passing becomes useful when you are working across scopes.
-For example, let’s say you have a function, `hideItems` that mutates component state.
-This can be complicated if the event handler that calls `hideItems` is registered in a component that is not directly related to the component’s whose state is being mutated.
+For example, let’s say you have a function, `hideSelectedItems` that mutates component state.
+This can be complicated if the event handler that calls `hideSelectedItems` is registered in a component that is not directly related to the component’s whose state is being mutated.
 This is where Archer comes in handy.

 ```tsx